The therapeutic focus here is mostly on drug therapy in combination with osteopathy, acupuncture, Reiki, cranio-sacral therapy and massage.

-In Pain Management, drugs are also used that were not originally developed to reduce pain.
-Examples are antidepressants, antipsychotics, anticonvulsants and corticosteroids.
-For instance, anticonvulsants are indicated to treat the so-called burning or neuropathic pain.
+In Pain Management, drugs also used that not originally developed to reduce pain.
+Examples are antidepressants, antipsychotics, anticonvulsants, and corticosteroids.
+For instance, anticonvulsants indicated to treat the so-called burning or neuropathic pain.
 Corticosteroids reduce swelling and thus the pressure on the nerve tissue.
 So they indirectly relieve the pain.

 In our hospital, we can control almost every pain.
 However, the patient can assist in this as well with the help of various relaxation techniques such as Reiki, meditation, and muscle relaxation.
 Patients often report that the analgesic effect of these sessions can last for a few days.
 Targeted acupuncture treatments, neural therapy, massages, osteopathy, and Cranio-sacral therapy round out our pain management program.

 St. George Hospital provides a plethora of therapies that are complementary to their patients.
 These include but are not limited to detoxification therapy, hormone therapy, immune therapy, physical therapy, and more.
 Read on below for a full list: